mikelehu/NbodyIRKGL16.jl/README.md

 - initial_extrapolation: initialization method for stages:
-    - =true (default) interpolating from the stage values of previous step
+    - =true (default): interpolates from the stage values of previous step
-    - =false  simplest initialization
+    - =false:  uses the simplest initialization

 - mstep: output saved at every 'mstep' steps (default mstep=1)

-- ode2nd:
+- second_order_ode:
-    - =true (default) to integrate a second order differential equation
+    - =true (default): integrates a second-order differential equation
-    - = false in other case
+    - = false: for other case

+- simd (boolean):
+    - =true (default): vectorized implementation only for Float32 and Float64 computations
+    - =false: generic implementation that can use arbitrary Julia-defined number systems

 ## Return Codes